Emu belong to a group of flightless birds called ratites, which is the oldest form of birds and includes cassowaries, ostriches and rheas.

 Where do Emus live?

-Their preferred habitat includes open plains but they're also found in snowfields, forests and savannah woodlands.
-They seldom inhabit highly populated areas, rainforests or arid regions, but permanent water sources for stock has increased numbers in more arid areas.
+An Emu’s preferred habitat includes open plains but they’re also found in snowfields, forests and savannah woodlands.
+They seldom inhabit highly populated areas, rainforests or arid regions, but permanent water sources for stock have increased numbers in more arid areas.

-According to the IUCN, their conservation status is of ‘least concern’.
+According to the IUCN their conservation status is of ‘ least concern ’.
 In Australia there are between 625,000 to 725,000 wild emus.
-Globally they’re farmed for their meat, leather and oil; there are about 1 million domestic emus in the United States alone!
-(US Dept of Agriculture)
+Globally they have been farmed for their meat, leather and oil.

 The male then incubates eggs for 55 days.
 He doesn’t eat, drink or defecate, and rarely leaves the nest during this time, losing up to 8kg in the process.